continuous-dems/workshop-coastal-coupling-2026/modules/01-getting-started/index.md

 Welcome to the **NOAA NCEI/CIRES Coastal DEM Workshop**.

-Today we will use a hosted Openscapes JupyterHub environment to build and explore a high-resolution coastal DEM for **Newport, Oregon**, then reuse the same workflow for a second coastal region.
+Today we will use a hosted Openscapes JupyterHub environment to build and explore a high-resolution coastal DEM for **Newport, Oregon**, then reuse the same workflow for a second coastal DEM for **Sarasota, Florida**

 The workshop path is: